What not to pack for a cruise

 Fireworks of any kind.
 Or any type of explosive.
 Think about it.
 Fire on a cruise ship is a big concern, so do your part and leave all that stuff at home.
 This includes snaps, rockets and sparklers.
 If you want to bring something fun for night time parties on board, may I suggest glow sticks!
 They are allowed and often encouraged!
 Bring them to the glow party or the night club and dance the night away!

-This one seems innocent enough but once again, fire is a huge concern for cruise ships.
+Again, fire is a huge concern.
 Also, applies to things like incense.
 Just don’t bring anything that needs to be lit.
 If you would like some ambiance however, fake, battery operated candles are fine.
 I take some of those for my balcony at night and they flicker like real candles without the risk and look lovely.
 Or you can use them inside, as a nightlight.
+Especially handy for inside cabins – they get pitch dark.
+(Great for sleeping!)

 Just be sure to pack these on your carry on luggage, so when you board if the x-ray machines pick up on them you can show the staff they are indeed fake and harmless.
 Otherwise, if you pack them in your checked luggage, you may get flagged.. and have to report to the naughty room to explain.
 Likely it’ll be fine, but just to be sure everything runs smoothly, just bring them with you on your personal carry on.